-How does it work?The husks of the psyllium seed absorb water and form a large mass.
-In people with constipation, this mass stimulates the bowel to move.
+Psyllium seed husks absorb water in the stomach and form a large mass.
+This mass stimulates the bowel in people with constipation.
 In people with diarrhea, it can slow down the bowel and reduce bowel movements.
-This mass can also reduce the amount of cholesterol that is reabsorbed in to the body.
+This mass can also reduce the amount of cholesterol that is absorbed into the body.

 Likely Effective for